On a mission to positively impact the lives of 1 billion youth in the

 Our projects

-SCOLAR aims to support university students and young professionals from 21 SCO Family countries by pursuing projects & establishing connections with relevant stakeholders.
+SCOLAR aims to support university students and young professionals from the region by pursuing projects & establishing connections with relevant stakeholders.
 The goal of our projects is to find creative solutions to the challenges young people face.
-Our anchor projects include “Model SCO” intellectual game, “AGORA: SCOLAR Vision” youth conference and educational project SCOLAR Academy.
-These projects bring together thousands of people, including students, graduates, private sector, media representatives and other organization.
+Our anchor projects include “Model SCO” intellectual game, “Agora: SCOLAR Vision” youth conference and educational project SCOLAR Academy.
+These projects bring together thousands of people, including students, graduates, private sector, media representatives, and other organizations.

 Why the SCO region?